Why API Monitoring Matters

 What this means for monitoring?

 - You can’t rely on any single product or source.
 You might have blistering fast search look up times on your server, but if your DNS settings or registrations aren’t working with more than half the cloud services on the planet, your customers will have a poor performance.

 - A bad update to an API can take down all the users without anybody be any the wiser.

 - Looking only at your services, which may be up, won’t spot if a specific backend service has stopped communicating correctly or if your load balancer is down

 - Mis-set thresholds for alerting could leave you down for large chunks of the day and be hard to spot except for long, slow, crawls through thousands of Splunk records

-We’re not saying you have to use our product, but if you do provide, or consume APIs, you do have to have something that tells you how they’re really working, and not just how you think they do.
+We’re not saying you have to use our product (but, honestly, you REALLY should), but if you do provide, or consume APIs, you do have to have something that tells you how they’re really working, and not just how you think they do.

 Take a detailed look